Joseph L. Harsh Scholar Award

 Application Procedures & Timeline

-1. Applicants must submit a brief statement of a project, a research methodology and relevance of the topic to furthering understanding of the Maryland Campaign of 1862.
-They will also provide a brief resume’ emphasizing their historical and research credentials.
+- Applicants must submit a 200-word abstract stating the thesis for the research project, a research methodology, and relevance of the topic to furthering understanding of the Maryland Campaign of 1862.
+They will also provide a brief résumé emphasizing their historical and research credentials.

 - Topics must be approved by the stipend committee.
 Applications can be submitted to SHAF no later than February 15, 2019, and the award will be announced by March 1, 2019.
 Research must be completed by September 1, 2019.
 The guidelines and more details are available at the SHAF website, www.shaf.org

 - Applications should be submitted by mail to SHAF, P.O.
 Box 550, Sharpsburg, MD 21782 or by email.

 - Eligibility for the award is open to all persons, except members of the SHAF Board of Directors.
 Applicants need not be enrolled in any school but must provide evidence of their ability to perform the research required for completion of the project.

 - Monthly progress reports shall be sent to SHAF from the time of selection until the final paper is submitted.